 - Deposit your room key in the return location, indicated by signs in the lobby.

 - Your room will be checked for damages after you check out.
 If there are damages, you will receive that information by email.

-Moving carts are being sanitized prior to and after use.
+University Housing and Dining employed a variety of preventative measures during move out.
+Moving carts were sanitized prior to and after use.
 In addition, residence hall elevators can only hold one or two carts comfortably, which naturally reinforces social distancing.

-Spaces such as restrooms are being cleaned and disinfected per the university’s standard protocol, with more attention being paid to commonly used touchpoints like elevators and door handles.
+Spaces such as restrooms were cleaned and disinfected per the university’s standard protocol, with more attention being paid to commonly used touchpoints like elevators and door handles.

 An express checkout process was developed so students don’t have to interact with anyone at the desk unless they choose to.
 Keys are also being placed in an envelope and turned into a designated mail slot.

-Additionally, volunteers will not be present during move-out.
-University Housing and Dining staff are also following Centers for Disease Control and Prevention (CDC) guidelines, which include washing their hands often with soap and water for at least 20 seconds, especially after blowing their nose, coughing, or sneezing; and using an alcohol-based hand sanitizer with at least 60% alcohol.
+Additionally, volunteers were not present during move-out.
+University Housing and Dining staff are following Centers for Disease Control and Prevention (CDC) guidelines, which include washing their hands often with soap and water for at least 20 seconds, especially after blowing their nose, coughing, or sneezing; and using an alcohol-based hand sanitizer with at least 60% alcohol.

-Students who are approved to remain will be placed in Stanley Residence Hall on the east side of campus.
+Students who were approved to remain in campus housing were placed in Stanley or Daum Residence Halls on the east side of campus.
 No students will be placed in residence halls on the west side of campus.
-Moving assistance may be available, if needed.
+Moving assistance was available, if needed.
 Please note that moving assistance does not include packing your belongings.